 “How can someone wake up one day and decide they don’t want their partner anymore?
 To let go of something they chose to carry from the very beginning?”

 Then came another relationship—my first “normal” one, though it turned out to be toxic.
-Despite that, it taught me more than I could have imagined and led me to 4 years of being on my own.
-Yet, even long after my ex and I went our separate ways, I held on to that love.
-I had to teach myself, slowly, to let it go.
-During our time together, I never let go, no matter how hard things got or how much it hurt.
+Despite the pain, it taught me more than I could have imagined.
+I ended up spending 4 years being on my own, learning to rebuild myself again from scratch.
+Even long after we went our separate ways, I struggled to let go of that love.
+I had to slowly teach myself for that.
 Thinking back, it seems almost wild, but maybe that’s what love is to me: you don’t let go of someone you love easily, even when the world tells you to let it go.

 Love you, Afiq.